-SIGNED, SEALED AND DELIVERED IN THE PRESENCE OF: ) GRANTOR

-1 st witness Property owner(s) signature

-2 nd witness Print owner(s) name and title if appropriate
+1 st witness Property owner(s) signature 2 nd witness As to Grantor Print owner(s) name and title if appropriate THE STATE OF SOUTH CAROLINA) ) COUNTY OF RICHLAND ) PROBATE

-As to Grantor

-THE STATE OF SOUTH CAROLIN (A)

-) PROBATE

-COUNTY OF RICHLAND )

-saw the within-name Grantor by its office er(s) or partn rsigned witness, who, being duly sworn, says that (s)he er(s) as its act and deed, sign, seal and deliver the within gnature appears above witnessed the execution thereof.
+PERSONALLY appeared before me the undersigned witness, who, being duly sworn, says that (s)he saw the within-name Grantor by its officer(s) or partner(s) as its act and deed, sign, seal and deliver the within Deed; and that (s)he with the other witness whose signature appears above witnessed the execution thereof.

+SWORN to before me this (1 - 117)

+day of20 0 (1st Witness)

+(Seal)

+Notary Public for South Carolina MCE

+1 st witness GRANTEE

+By

+2 nd witness As to Grantee 2 County Administrator

+THE STATE OF SOUTH CAROLINA A )

+COUNTY OF RICHLAND ) PROBATE (Grantee)

+the County Administrator of Richland Co ounty, its du thin written ly authorize Instrument ness, who being duly sworn says that (s)he saw ed officer, sign, seal, and as their act and deed for the uses and purposes therein mentioned e execution thereof.

 SWORN to before me this

-day of2 20 (1st Witness )

-1 st witness GRANTEE

-Ву

-2 nd witness As to Grantee County Administrator

-THE STATE OF SOUTH CAROLIN A )

-) PROBATE

-COUNTY OF RICHLAND ) (Grantee)

-the County Administrator of Richland Co ounty, its dul thin written signed witness, who being duly sworn says that (s)he saw y authorized officer, sign, seal, and as their act and deed Instrument for the uses and purposes therein mentioned itnessed the execution thereof.

-SWORN to before me this (1st Witness )
+(1st Witness )

-day of 20

-Notary Public for South Carolina (Seal)